anandslab/deployarr/README.md

 </ul>

 # FAQ
+### What is the purpoes of Deployarr?
+The reason I created Deployarr was to enable people to automatically replicate the setup from my guides (and my own setup follows this).
+It is not a blackbox solution that one has no control over.
+My vision is for people to use it to setup their homelab for quick setup, testing, and customization.
+And if things break, learn from it, and quickly re-setup everything.
+Although Deployarr has some management tools it is not intended to be a homelab manager.

 ### What OSes are supported?
 Deployarr is primarily developed and tested on Ubuntu.
 But it should work on other Debian environments.